Trump to become fan in chief at college football title game

 He also met with many of Clemson’s coaches and players when they visited the White House in January 2019 after winning last season’s national championship.
 That visit occurred during a partial government shutdown.
 With much of the White House staff on furlough, Trump arranged for a fast food buffet of burgers and pizza.
 White House cups bearing the presidential seal held the fries.

-Monday’s game featuring two undefeated teams will offer Trump with a brief break from another turbulent period in his presidency as House Speaker Nancy Pelosi prepares to send two articles of impeachment to the Senate and tensions between the U.S. and Iran continue to simmer.
+Monday’s game featuring two undefeated teams offered T rump a brief break from another turbulent period in his presidency as House Speaker Nancy Pelosi prepares to send two articles of impeachment to the Senate and tensions between the U.S. and Iran continue to simmer.

-Sen. Lindsey Graham, R-S.C., who predicted a championship for Clemson, said he would fly to Louisiana with Trump aboard Air Force One to take in the game.
+Sen. Lindsey Graham, R-S.C., who predicted a championship for Clemson, flew with Trump aboard Air Force One to Louisiana for the game.
 Graham is an outspoken supporter of Trump who opposes the president’s impeachment.
+Sen. Tim Scott, R-S.C., also hitched a ride to the game.

 While Trump has routinely sparred with professional athletes during his time in office, college football has managed to avoid similar political controversies.